reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 ### Creating AWS Resources using Init Hooks

-Localstack gives us the ability to create required AWS resources when the container is started via [Initialization Hooks](https://docs.localstack.cloud/references/init-hooks/).
+Localstack gives us the ability to create required AWS resources when the container is started via <a href="https://docs.localstack.cloud/references/init-hooks/" target="_blank">Initialization Hooks</a>.
 We will be creating a bash script `provision-resources.sh` for this purpose inside our `src/test/resources` folder:

 ```bash
 #!/bin/bash